 - When a new grant project number is set up by the UND Grants & Contracts Administration Office, the PI of the project is provided a copy of the award document and the UND Information Sheet.

 - UND policy states that if your grant project requires IRB approval, a grant project number (ex.
 UND0012345) will not be set up until the IRB approval has been obtained.

 - Your proposal budget may ask for a "Cognizant Agency" for our Indirect Cost Rate Schedule.
 UND's "Cognizant Agency" is the US Department of Health & Human Services.
-Our Point of Contact is Robert W. Lee, and his phone number is (415) 437-7820.
+Our Point of Contact is Robert W. Lee at 415.437.7820.

 - Federal and UND regulations require that conflict of interest forms be on file for principal investigators (PI's) of proposals submitted to external funding agencies.
 UND has an approved a policy on conflict of interest.
-The policy and forms can be found on the Division of Research website.
-PIs must also submit a "Certification of Filing of Financial Interests Disclosure Statement" to the Division of Research annually, or more frequently if their status changes during the year.
+PIs must also submit a "Certification of Filing of Financial Interests Disclosure Statement" to the Division of Research & Economic Development annually, or more frequently if their status changes during the year.

-- In order to ensure that correspondence from granting agencies is received by the Division of Research in a timely manner, please use the following e-mail address for Barry Milavetz, Associate Vice President for Research, on all external grant proposals: UND.email@example.com.
+- In order to ensure that correspondence from granting agencies is received by the Division of Research & Economic Development in a timely manner, please use UND.grantcontracts@research.UND.edu on all external grant proposals.